Back

 In some cases, collect listings.
 In order to do that, you’ll either have to connect an existing MLS (multiple listing service) system to your app, or talk with brokers and landlords personally.

 You’ll also have to select the features which are absolutely necessary to include in the project.
-Try to omit features which you’ve decided are secondary — in this way, you’ll reduce the costs of the app.
+Try to omit features which you’ve decided are secondary, to reduce the costs of the app.

 Step 3.
 Create a solid UI/UX design